Lovely Etc.

 Both SnoFlock and Sno-Bond can be purchased on Amazon.

-SnoFlock is currently available in either a 2 lb box or a 5 lb. box.
+SnoFlock is currently only available in a 2 lb box .

 Also, after having used SnoFlock for quite a few different projects over the past several years, I know they tend to sell out pretty regularly, especially the closer we get to Christmas.

-Sno-Bond, on the other hand, is available in several different sizes.
-Currently, you can buy a 2 lb box, a 5 lb box, or a 25 lb box.
+Sno-Bond is also available in a few different sizes.
+Currently, you can buy a 5 lb box, or a 25 lb box

 Winner: Sno-Bond